mhasoba/TheMulQuaBio/BiolStructs_C/Part_01-Compiler_and_basics.md

 ```$ ./a.out```

-If you wish to change the name of the executable you can do so by supplying additional command line arguments to `gcc`.
+If you wish to apply a custom name for the executable you can do so by supplying additional command line arguments to `gcc`.
 In this case, simply append `-o` and the name you wish your executable to have:

 ```$ gcc hello.c -o myprogram```